sayedhfatimi/the-contemplative-path-posts/2025-09-18-a-small-edge-carefully-kept-and-how-it-connects-to-trading-big-bags/post.md

 - **Context governs edge:** A modest process in the right microstructure can work.
 The same process in a different context can fail fast.
 - **From micro to macro:** The big-bags toolkit is the small-account toolkit, scaled and made redundant — participation limits, distribution, alignment, discipline.

-It wasn’t about turning \$30 into \$2,000.
+It wasn't about turning \$30 into \$2,000.
 It was about learning how a tiny edge, guarded by discipline and repeated 60–120 times a day, can exist at all — and how quickly it disappears when discipline or context does.

 > *Disclaimer:* This is a personal account of a past approach in a specific environment.
 Markets change.
 This is not advice.
 If you experiment, paper-test against live order book data, assume the edge is thinner than it looks, and remember the first principle from the big-bags piece: survivability is the first alpha.